 - A. All organizations or groups shall indemnify, defend and hold harmless PCCLD, its officers, agents and employees from and against any and all claims, suits, actions of any kind, resulting from any negligent act, omission or error of the user which results in personal injuries, or property damage arising from an individual's or group's use of a library event space, meeting or study room. - B. The reservation holder and/or organization will be jointly and separately liable for any breakage, damage or theft of any library property caused by members of guests of the group of organization.
-Liability includes all applicable court costs and attorney fees. - C. The Library, its employees and Trustees do not assume responsibility for personal injury, damage or loss of personal property during the applicant use of event spaces, meeting or study rooms. - D. Event spaces, meeting and study rooms may not be reserved for programs or gatherings which present a clear and present danger to the welfare of the participants, library staff, patrons or the community. - E. All activities and programs conducted in PCCLD's libraries must comply with all federal, state and local laws and are subject to PCCLD's rules, regulations and Code of Conduct.
+Liability includes all applicable court costs and attorney fees. - C. The Library, its employees and Trustees do not assume responsibility for personal injury, damage or loss of personal property during the applicant use of event spaces, meeting or study rooms. - D. All activities and programs conducted in PCCLD's libraries must comply with all federal, state and local laws and are subject to PCCLD's rules, regulations and Code of Conduct.
 Groups or organizations failing to comply with any part of this policy or established meeting room guidelines may be denied further use of PCCLD event spaces, meeting or study rooms.
 The use of a library event space, meeting or study room signifies acceptance of the terms of this policy.

-Revised: 04/18/2023 Adopted: 04-23-2009
+Updated: 04/27/2023 Effective: 04/05/2012